-Working farm vs tourism farm
+Choosing a working farm vs tourism farm

-Things to do on the farm
+Things to do on the farm other than “camp”

 As parents, we were a little nervous spending 4 days camping without being surrounded by kid-friendly activities, but our kids had more fun building forts with piles of sticks, harvesting potatoes (which to them was like digging for gold), and identifying animal poop on the trails than they would ever have on an enclosed playground.
-In fact, the last time we camped near a playground, the kids fought over who got to rumble on what equipment, but on the farm, they were surrounded by so many options they got along the entire time.
+In fact, the last time we camped near a playground, the kids fought over who got to rumble on what equipment, but on the farm, they were surrounded by so many open-ended options they got along the entire time.